MichaelBaker/mpl-v1/readme.md

 ## Philosophy

 * Programs are solutions to problems.
 You can interpret every program as being a machine that solves a specific problem.
 This is a useful idea because it helps you escape the trap of thinking about a programs as merely a way to shuffle symbols or give instructions to the computer.
 It refocuses you on why you're writing the program in the first place, which focuses you on making pragmatic choices.
+* Keep as much context as you can during each compilation phase to support the generation of rich error messages and editor support.

 ## Compiler Structure